ActiveInferenceInstitute/ActiveInferenceJournal/GuestStream/GuestStream_044/Transcripts/Prose/gs044-1_ActInf GuestStream 044.1 ~ Tsuchiya & Saigo, Category Theory, Consciousness, Integrated Information.wav.sentences.csv_transcript.md

 09:44 _Nao:_
 Yeah, so many people have already came up with many different kind of ideas to explain this kind of individual aspects of this order effect.
 But as we mentioned, we are actually computing or measuring these kind of order effects systematically through all combination of the colors, for example.
-Then it's hard to systematically explain why this order effect emerges in one cases but not the other, and in which direction.
+Then it's hard to systematically explain why this order effect emerges in one case but not the other, and in which direction.
 Right, but that's what we found, basically.
 And but using this in a quantum cognition kind of framework, we can explain it really nicely.
-In this case, it's just a projection postrate, but we are probably going to extend much more in the more instrument like framework in the future.
+In this case, it's just a projection postulate, but we are probably going to extend much more in the more instrument-like framework in the future.
 Yeah.
-And also we are also predicting that there may be some kind of.
+And also we are also predicting that there may be some kind of, violation of Bell's inequality in perception.
-Violation.
-Of inequality like situation in perception.
-And if we can confirm that, that also gives a credence to our proposal that the quality needs to be framed or explained in the quantum framework.
+And if we can confirm that, that also gives a credence to our proposal that the qualia needs to be framed or explained in the quantum framework.
 So I think that's probably enough to start up the conversation, I guess.

 11:13 _Daniel:_
 Awesome.
+Okay, great.
-Okay, great lot to jump into.
+Lot to jump into.

-11:21 _Hayato:_
-I'll.

-11:25 _Daniel:_
+I'll...
 Share my screen so we can take some notes.
 Okay.
-Hato, do you want to give a first remark or I'm happy to, but do you have a first remark or what parts of the work do you want to reflect on first?
+Hayato, do you want to give a first remark or I'm happy to, but do you have a first remark or what parts of the work do you want to reflect on first?

 11:53 _Hayato:_
-I think maybe the Categorical approach.
-The importance of Categorical approach is one issue to talk with you, I think, because you first pointed out that paper with Shiger Tabuchi 2016.
+I think maybe the Categorical approach -- the importance of Categorical approach is one issue to talk with you, I think, because you first pointed out that paper with Tsuchiya in 2016.
-So I'm interested in why you and your colleague are interested in that paper from the active inference side.
+So I'm interested in why you and your colleagues are interested in that paper from the active inference side.
 So can you explain some feeling?

 12:35 _Daniel:_
 Yes.
 So this is using category theory to assess the relationship between consciousness and integrated information theory with the two of you and Taguchi from 2016.
-So I've long been interested in scale free or scale independent ways to describe systems and information theory has been recognized as one of those approaches.
+So I've long been interested in scale-free or scale-independent ways to describe systems and information theory has been recognized as one of those approaches.
-And information theory has been proposed to not just play, of course, a central role in the functionality of information systems, but with IIT and related theorems to also strike at the heart of the most quintessential aspect of our conscious experience.
+And information theory has been proposed to not just play, of course, a central role in the functionality of information systems, but with IIT and related theorems, to also strike at the heart of the most quintessential aspect of our conscious experience.
-So that seems like an incredible synthesis of the functionality of systems that don't necessarily seem to have anything qualia like at all merely performing calculations like a super fast abacus basically.
+So that seems like an incredible synthesis of the functionality of systems that don't necessarily seem to have anything qualia-like at all, merely performing calculations, like a super fast abacus basically.
 And so I am curious and feel free to address either of these things.
 When we describe information systems, what is it that would or could or is experienced?
-Are they experiencing their information, what they are processing or what is it about?
-Information integration would grant a system the ability to move beyond a behavioral functionality into again strike at the heart of one of the most ineffable questions that the mind can really consider.
+Are they experiencing their information, what they are processing or what is it about information integration that would grant a system the ability to move beyond a behavioral functionality into, again, strike at the heart of one of the most ineffable questions that the mind can really consider.

 14:41 _Hayato:_
 Okay, interesting actually the category itself in mathematics originated created in mid 20th century to bridge the two different fields, that is geometry and algebra, more specifically the topology.
-You know something about topology maybe which is a very general kind of mathematical mesos to capture the essence of the figures like a circle or complicated figures.
+You know something about topology maybe, which is a very general kind of mathematical mesos to capture the essence of the figures like a circle or complicated figures.
-And the fundamental problem of the topology is can you identify the two different figures?
+And the fundamental problem of the topology is: can you identify the two different figures?
-Essentially that means can you transform continuously to the other figures or not?
+Essentially that means, can you transform continuously to the other figures or not?
 So if the one figure goes to another figure with a continuous transformation and back then it is viewed as essentially the same.
-But to determine the two figures same is a very difficult question.
+But to determine the two figures as the same is a very difficult question.
-So like great mathematician figured out the utility of the algebraic method that like making the one figure to the other from the figure you can construct the algebra system like groups or something and then the transform the program into the algebra region.
+So like great mathematician Poincaré figured out the utility of the algebraic method that like making the one figure to the other from the figure you can construct the algebra system like groups or something and then the transform the problem into the algebra region.
-Then the point is very essential point is taking one figure to constructing one algebra from the one figure is not sufficient.
+Then the point is, very essential point, is taking one figure to constructing one algebra from the one figure is not sufficient.
 The point is the relation should be transformed the other regions.
-So one region here, other regions here but one to one correspondence of object is not sufficiently but the relations if you can transform the order relations into the other regions then you can prove something from one region to another region.
+So one region here, other regions here but one to one correspondence of object is not sufficient.
+But the relations if you can transform the order relations into the other regions, then you can prove something from one region to another region.
 Because this is a notion of the function like the region intuitively I talked about using term the region.
 It is mathematically called category.
 Category consists of objects and arrows, arrows or morphism which is a generate kind of relationship between these objects.
-So topological region is some kind of category of topology like a top that objects topological space and continuous functions, continuous mapping is ro or something.
+So a topological region is some kind of category of topology like a top that projects topological space and continuous functions, continuous mapping is arrow or something.
-There are other regions, for example RGB region like groups and group homophism or the module vector space or something.
+There are other regions, for example algebraic regions like groups and group homophism or the module vector space or something.
-So something RJ rack and the relationship between them.
+So something algebraic and the relationship between them.
-So category is defined to formulate the intuitive concept of bridging something functor.
+So category is defined to formulate the intuitive concept of bridging something -- functor.
-So first the Island Bag and Macbrain defined category to define this notion of functor by the bridging to region.
+So first [?names?] defined category to define this notion of functor by the bridging to region.
-Then, if this is established, then you can infer about the topological region category by using the algebra relation or something.
+Then, if this is established, then you can infer about the topological region category by using the algebraic relation or something.
-So we that is now Shiger and me talked about the possible application of this kind of argument into the consciousness study that it is just a program of bridging different kind of regions like physically testable region and our role experience itself or something so it is apolia it seems apolia it is too difficult question too hard problem to connect to these regions but if you only focus on the object but the relationship if you can compare the relationship then you can infer something about you cannot directly touch or you directly manipulate.
+So we that is Nao, Shigeru, and me talked about the possible application of this kind of argument into the consciousness study -- it is just a program of bridging different kind of regions like physically testable region and our role, experience itself or something.
+So it is qualia, it seems qualia it is too difficult question too hard problem to connect to these regions if you only focus on the object.
+But the relationship, if you can compare the relationship then you can infer something about you cannot directly touch or you directly manipulate.
 So this is the idea.

 19:47 _Nao:_
 Maybe I'll just add a little bit.
-As Hyatt said, you are taking really diligent notes.
+As Hayato said, you are taking really diligent notes.
-So that may be quite a good but from my end.
+So that may be quite good
-So this paper was inspired by really talking to Hayato Shigaru and the meeting in this summer school on consciousness.
+But from my end -- So this paper was inspired by really talking to Hayato Shigaru and the meeting in this summer school on consciousness.
 And there I encountered in this category theory for the first time.
-And there were several shocking kind of concepts that I learned from this first encounter.
+And there were several shocking concepts that I learned from this first encounter.
-One is that there isn't a way to compare two completely different things and then extract common structure between them.
+One is that there is a way to compare two completely different things and then extract common structure between them.
 And Hayato first introduced me this very strange paper which I didn't understand at all, but was so interesting that I could read for hours and hours.
-It's called the Rosetta Stone.
+It's called the "Rosetta Stone".
-It points out commonality between the topology, quantum physics, logic and computation.
+It points out commonality between the topology, quantum physics, logic, and computation.
 That was the title.
-And then I didn't understand what the.
-Heck is this in a paper, but that uses this category theory.
+And then I didn't understand what the heck is this in a paper, but that uses this category theory.
 And as a whole, I feel like I see.
 So maybe if we understand the structure behind each of this concrete example, we may be able to find a commonality or explanation at that level.
-And that naturally applied to my program at the time, which is how to bridge the gap between the quotia and the information structure derived from neural activity.
+And that naturally applied to my program at the time, which is how to bridge the gap between the qualia and the information structure derived from neural activity.
 This looks also completely different.
 But if there is any possibility to bridge the gap, it must be some kind of structural mathematics, and that is category theory.

 21:58 _Hayato:_
-Another point is that I think you can get the ideas of functions by breathing the two regions.
+One other point is, that I think you can get the ideas of functors by bridging the two regions.
 Then the really interesting thing, another really interesting concept is called natural transformation.
-Natural transformation is the kind of deformation or transformation between transformation.
+Natural transformation is the kind of deformation or transformation between transformations.
-So you imagine some theory bridge some addition to the another region.
+So you imagine some theory bridge some region to the another region.
-So there is one meta level arrow code but another theory predicts another thing or something.
+So there is one meta level arrow, but another theory predicts another thing or something.
 But can you connect these theories or models?
-This is a problem of natural transformation so one representation, one theory or something may map the one region to another region but there may be another various kind of mappings factors so the problem is to compare or to unite to connect this transformation function is called natural transformation.
+This is a problem of natural transformation.
+So one representation, one theory or something may map the one region to another region but there may be another, various kind of mappings functors so the problem is to compare or to unite to connect this transformation function is called natural transformation.
-If the function is naturally isomorphic, that means there is a reversible natural transformation between functions.
+If the functor is naturally isomorphic, that means there is a reversible natural transformation between functors.
 Then these theories seems different but essentially same.
 So kind of natural transformation is maybe the hint to connect the various theories on consciousness or something.
 And also our consciousness experience itself will be connected to the concept of natural transformation.
-Because I see something that the different thing, something.
-But there is no divided discrete kind of structure, but there is some continuous or relating something.
+Because I see something that the different thing, something, but there is no divided discrete kind of structure, but there is some continuous or relating something.
-So this is this view is something like function.
+So this is this view is something like functor.
-Another view is something like function, but there is no division.
+Another view is something like functor, but there is no division.
 There is some relationship.
 So our experience maybe itself a kind of product of a natural transformation.
-Like, maybe now you can explain, like a periphery or maybe no, you are muted.
+Like, maybe Nao you can explain, like a periphery.
-Muted.
+Or maybe Nao, you are muted, muted.

 24:49 _Nao:_
 Is it all right if I draw some kind of figure?